Transalpin: Route

 The train takes 9 h 34 min from Zürich to Graz (9 h 35 min in the other direction) and stops at Sargans, Buchs SG, Feldkirch, Bludenz, Langen am Arlberg, St. Anton am Arlberg, Landeck-Zams, Imst-Pitztal, Ötztal, Innsbruck, Jenbach, Wörgl, Kirchberg in Tirol, Kitzbühel, St. Johann in Tirol, Saalfelden, Zell am See, Schwarzach-St. Veit, St. Johann im Pongau, Bischofshofen, Radstadt, Schladming, Stainach-Irdning, Liezen, Selzthal, St. Michael in Obersteiermark, and Leoben.
 In Buchs SG (border checkpoint) and Selzthal the train changes its direction of travel.

 Train formation

-In the timetable period 2014/2015 the EC Transalpin is composed of one first class open panorama coach of the SBB CFF FFS, the other coaches are of the ÖBB, including a dining car and a combine baggage car with first class seats, allowing to transport bicycles.
-In second class, both compartment coaches and open coaches are offered.
+In the timetable period 2024/2025 the EC Transalpin is composed of air-conditioned rolling stock of the ÖBB and the SBB CFF FFS.
+The ÖBB provide a second class compartment coach, a dining car and a combine baggage car with first class seats, plus additional coaches for more capacity on certain days.
+The SBB CFF FFS provide a first class panorama coach and five second class open coaches.
+Several of the coaches allow the transportation of bicycles or are accessible for passengers in wheelchairs.

-Between Zürich and Buchs, the train is usually pulled by a locomotive of SBB CFF FFS class Re 420.
+Between Zürich and Buchs, the train is usually pulled by a locomotive of SBB CFF FFS class Re 460.
 Between Buchs and Graz, a locomotive of ÖBB class 1016 or 1116 is used, with another locomotive of the same class added in front between Buchs and Innsbruck.